Michelle Wolf Blasts Trump For Skipping Correspondents’ Dinner Again: ‘He Doesn’t Have Big Enough Spine’

 — Mediaite (@Mediaite) April 5, 2019

 The White House Correspondents’ Association, which organizes the event, has announced that no comic will make an appearance during this year’s event because of Michelle Wolf’s roasting of Sarah Sanders in 2018.
-Instead, it has booked historian Ron Chernow as the keynote speaker for this year’s event.
+Instead, it has booked historian Ron Chernow as the keynote speaker.

-Trump has not attended either of the previous two Correspondents’ Dinner since becoming president.
+Trump has not attended either of the previous two Correspondents’ Dinners since becoming president.
 Before that, when Barack Obama was president, Trump was a regular at the event.
-His humiliation at the hands of comedian Seth Meyers in 2011 is still widely believed to have spurred him on to contest the presidential elections.
+His humiliation at the hands of comedian Seth Meyers in 2011 is still widely believed to have provoked him to contest the presidential elections.

 Before last year’s event, Trump blasted the dinner as “a total disaster and an embarrassment to our great Country and all that it stands for.”